An Independent Report on Enrollment, Community, and Fiscal Direction

 | 2025 | 6,440 | 14.5% | 84.7% | 64.5% | 14.0% |

-The general education share of enrollment fell from 89.7 percent in FY2010 to a low of 78.6 percent in FY2023, before recovering modestly to 84.7 percent in FY2025 — a recovery that reflects both some economically disadvantaged reclassification and a stabilizing total enrollment.
-This population — students who generate foundation allowance revenue without mandatory add-on service costs — has shrunk as a share of the student body throughout the decline.
-The district is serving a student body that is proportionally more complex and more costly to serve than the one it was designed and sized for.
+The general education share of enrollment fell from 89.7 percent in FY2010 to a low of 78.6 percent in FY2023, before recovering modestly to 84.7 percent in FY2025, a recovery that reflects both some economically disadvantaged reclassification and a stabilizing total enrollment.
+Students who generate foundation allowance revenue without mandatory add-on service costs have shrunk as a share of the student body throughout the decline.
+The district is now serving a student body with a more complex operating profile — one that carries higher mandated service obligations relative to total enrollment — than the one it was designed and sized for.

 A full accounting of the financial consequence of these structural shifts requires analysis of real per-pupil revenue adjusted for inflation, pension cost dynamics under the Michigan Public School Employees Retirement System, and the specific revenue mechanisms available to GPPSS under Michigan's funding structure.
 That analysis is beyond the scope of this report.
 What this report establishes is the structural precondition: the composition of the student body has shifted in ways that increase per-pupil service cost while the enrollment-driven revenue mechanism contracts.
 Those two vectors are moving in opposite directions, and the proportional measures documented here show that the gap has been widening for fifteen years.

 Michigan Benchmark intends to publish a dedicated financial analysis of GPPSS and comparable peer districts that accounts for inflation-adjusted revenue trends, Michigan Public School Employees Retirement System cost dynamics, and the hold harmless funding mechanisms embedded in the district's revenue structure.
-The structural findings in this report — rising service complexity, shrinking general education revenue base — will provide the enrollment and demographic foundation for that analysis.
+The structural findings in this report, rising service complexity and a shrinking general education revenue base, will provide the enrollment and demographic foundation for that analysis.

 All data in this report is drawn from public sources.
 Michigan Benchmark maintains a structured analytical warehouse integrating these sources for longitudinal analysis.
 Sources are referenced throughout this report by their public-facing institutional names.